0tSystemsPublicRepos/ifrit/README.md

 4. **Stage 3: LLM Analysis** - AI: Is this a novel attack? → Generate Honeypot response tailored to this specific attack

 **Throughout this process:**
-- Sensitive data is anonymized before reaching local/external LLMs (currently supports Anthropic Claude + Google Gemini)
+- Sensitive data is anonymized before reaching local/external LLMs (supports Anthropic Claude + Google Gemini)
 - Attack patterns are learned and stored for future reference
 - Attacker profiles are built based on behavior
 - Threats enriched with 3rd-party intelligence (risk scoring, geolocation, reputation)